lucaslokchan/hands-on-ml/README.md

 11 | Training Deep Neural Networks | | [Link](Hands-On%20Machine%20Learning/11_Training_Deep_Neural_Networks.ipynb)
 12 | Custom Models and Training with TensorFlow | | [Link](Hands-On%20Machine%20Learning/12_Custom_Models_and_Training_with_TensorFlow.ipynb)
 13 | Loading and Preprocessing Data with TensorFlow | | [Link](Hands-On%20Machine%20Learning/13_Loading_and_Preprocessing_Data_with_TensorFlow.ipynb)

+## Chapter 1: The Machine Learning Landscape
+### Whats Is Machine Learning?
+* Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed
+* A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with        experience E
+### Types of Machine Learning Systems
+* Supervised learning
+* Unsupervised learning
+* Semisupervised learning

+## Chapter 2: End-to-End Machine Learning Project
+### Steps Taken in the Example Project
+* Look at the big picture.
+* Get the data.
+* Discover and visualize the data to gain insights.
+* Prepare the data for Machine Learning algorithms.
+* Select a model and train it.
+* Fine-tune your model.
+* Present your solution.
+* Launch, monitor, and maintain your system

+## Chapter 3: Classification
+### Confusion Matrix

 # Projects
 [Titanic - Machine Learning from Disaster](Projects/Titanic)